English to Mandarin Translation of Lease Agreement

 The court denied the plaintiff’s motion for summary judgment on the breach of contract claim.
 The court held that under the hearsay rules, even if the affidavit was not admissible to prove the truth of the matter asserted, because discovery had not yet been conducted, the affidavit was admissible to demonstrate that the third party defendants had made the statements.
 Id., citing Levbarg v.
 City of New York, 272 A.D.2d 239 (1st Dept. 2001) [ where declarant may be available to testify, hearsay statement admissible to defeat summary judgment.]
 The court also denied the plaintiff and third party defendant’s motions to dismiss the counterclaim and third-party claims on the grounds that the elements of fraudulent inducement had been properly alleged and that the pleadings were sufficiently particularized to put the plaintiff on notice of the claim.

 Our Mandarin translators and English to Simplified Chinese translators are standing by.
-For assistance with certified translation of lease agreements and other real estate contracts into Mandarin, contact our legal translation company All Language Alliance, Inc. We employ China language translators with expertise in legal and financial document translation services.
-In addition to Mandarin deposition interpreting services and supplying Mandarin interpreters for remote depositions, we provide deposition interpreters fluent in Russian, Tigrinya, Somali, Spanish, Oromo, Arabic, Polish, Korean, Bosnian, Japanese, Vietnamese, Nepali, and other languages.
+For assistance with certified translation of lease agreements and other real estate contracts from English to Mandarin Chinese, contact legal translation company All Language Alliance, Inc. We employ China language translators with expertise in legal and financial document translation services.
+In addition to Mandarin Chinese deposition interpreting services and supplying Mandarin interpreters for remote depositions, we provide deposition interpreters fluent in Russian, Tigrinya, Somali, Spanish, Oromo, Arabic, Polish, Korean, Bosnian, Japanese, Vietnamese, Nepali, and other languages.